Indians in Qatar: Allegation of Spying

 In October 2023, eight former Indian naval officers working for the Al Dahra consulting company, which was advising the Qatari government on the acquisition of submarines, were handed death sentences on 'spying charges' by a Qatari court.
 The charges against the eight men were not made public by either the Indian government or the Qatari authorities.
 Some news outlets, citing unnamed sources, said the men were charged with spying for Israel.

 In December 2023, as per India's foreign ministry, the death sentences were commuted.
 However, the new penalty the former Indian naval officer would face was not specified.

 In February 2024, all eight ex-navy personals were freed and sent to India.

-2022 world cup in Doha

-Following the 2022 World Cup final in Doha, FIFA and Qatari authorities have failed to compensate migrant workers for abuses, including wage theft and unexplained deaths.
-Indian, Kenyan, and Nepali workers interviewed by Human Rights Watch reported unpaid wages and denial of end-of-service benefits, highlighting the inadequacies of Qatar’s labor reforms.
-Despite promises from Qatari authorities and FIFA that existing systems would protect workers, many migrant workers, including Indians, have not received compensation and face new forms of exploitation.

-According to the Guardian’s February 2021 report, around 6,500 migrant workers from India, Pakistan, Nepal, Bangladesh and Sri Lanka have died in Qatar since it won the bid for FIFA.